 There are lots of shiny firms who claim to be able to help you to reduce your Stamp Duty exposure.
 Some are legit, some are less so and it’s unlikely that it will be them that the Revenue will chase if they think you have made a mistake.
 HMRC are keen to remind people “We would warn those buying a property that if someone approaches you saying they can reduce your stamp duty bill, you should be very careful – you may have to repay all the tax you reclaim and a penalty as well.
 If something seems too good to be true then it almost certainly is.”

-I have seen three firms who may be able to help buyers to understand their situation and tax exposure.
+I have seen a couple of firms who may be able to help buyers to understand their situation and tax exposure.
 If you’d like some independent advice then please contact one of them direct;